The Best Causeway Coastal Route Itinerary: 6 Spots in 1 Day

 I will admit: I’m easily excited by destinations.
 I’m madly in love with this crazy globe and her jaw-dropping nooks and crannies.
 Northern Ireland was a last minute decision: I found cheap flights, and a week later I was on the plane to Belfast.
-I only had two full days to explore Northern Ireland, so I spent one discovering Belfast, and the other driving up the Causeway Coast along the Causeway Coastal Route.
+I only had two full days to explore Northern Ireland, so I spent one discovering Belfast, and the other driving all around the stunning Causeway Coastal Route!

-Not only is Northern Ireland jaw-droppingly beautiful, it is also quite small, meaning if you’re short on time there is LOADS you can see on a day trip.
-Except steep cliffs, amazing views, and adorable sights.
-This is my guide on how to explore the Causeway Coastal Route in one day.
+Not only is Northern Ireland stunning, it is also quite small.
+This means that if you’re short on time there is LOADS you can see on a day trip.
+Expect steep cliffs, amazing views, and incredible sights.
+Here’s my Causeway Coastal Route itinerary for one day!

 2. The Dark Hedges

 Game of Thrones fans will definitely know this avenue of trees as King’s Road!
 Obviously if you don’t watch the show, this is still worth a visit because it’s absolutely stunning.
 They go all the way back to 1775 when a man named James Stuart built a new house and planted over 150 beech trees along the entrance road!
 Look out for the Grey Lady while you’re there.

 If you’re looking for an address, look up the Dark Hedges in Ballymoney.

 This is another spot you’ll often see in Game of Thrones, though it might be harder to recognize without all the special effects.
 In real life, Ballintoy Harbour is a small fishing harbor about one kilometer from the village of Ballintoy.